 What a fascinating experience.

-And you’ll be able to learn anything fast—even difficult subjects.
+And you’ll be able to master hard things quickly—even difficult subjects.

 Couple that with the fact that knowledge builds upon prior knowledge, and you have an upward spiral of becoming so good they can’t ignore you!

 After reading these books, you will be able to:

 - Learn difficult subjects and/or skills fast—a huge asset in this new economy

 - Stop forgetting everything you want to remember